3,000+ Safer Buildings

 Region and Risks

 The Philippines ranks as the third most disaster-prone country in the world based on the World Risk Index.
 The country is in an area of high seismic activity, meaning future major earthquakes are likely.
 It endures approximately 20 typhoons a year and four to six make devastating landfall.
-Two catastrophic events occurred in the Philippines recently: a 7.1-magnitude earthquake in Bohol on October 15, 2013, and shortly thereafter, Typhoon Yolanda, which pummeled the same areas of the Visayas on November 8, 2013.
+Several catastrophic events have occurred in the Philippines recently: Typhoon Odette in 2021; a 7.1-magnitude earthquake in Bohol on October 15, 2013; and shortly thereafter, Typhoon Yolanda, which pummeled the same areas of the Visayas on November 8, 2013.
 As a result of these natural disasters, over 1.2 million houses were damaged or destroyed.
-Experts predict that an earthquake of magnitude similar to the 2013 Bohol earthquake will hit densely populated Metro Manila in the next few decades.
+Experts predict that an earthquake of a magnitude similar to the 2013 Bohol earthquake will hit densely populated Metro Manila in the next few decades.

 Support Our Work

 Build Change is seeking partners to help us broaden the scope and impact of the technical assistance we provide: